Summary Guide forFinancial Managers in California

 Financial management occupations will appeal to individuals who enjoy starting up and carrying out projects.
 These occupations sometimes involve risk taking and often deal with business.

 What Wages and Benefits Can I Expect?

 Salary levels vary depending on the type of industry and location.
 Large organizations often pay higher salaries than small ones.
 Many Financial Managers are paid bonuses in addition to their regular salary.

-The median wage in 2016 for Financial Managers in California is $132,575 annually, or $63.73 hourly.
+The median wage in 2016 for Financial Managers in California was $132,575 annually, or $63.73 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary widely from company to company.
 Financial Managers generally receive health and dental insurance, vacation, holidays, sick leave, and pension plans.
 Deferred compensation in the form of stock options is becoming more common, especially for senior-level executives.
 Self-employed consultants are responsible for purchasing their own benefits.

 As with other managerial occupations, job seekers are likely to face competition because the number of job openings is expected to be less than the number of applicants.
 Candidates with expertise in accounting and finance, particularly those with a master’s degree and certification, should enjoy better job prospects.

 A bachelor's degree in finance, accounting, economics, or business administration is usually the minimum entrance requirement for Financial Managers.
 However, employers increasingly prefer to hire candidates with a master's degree.
 Participation in an internship program with a financial institution can also provide valuable experience and another pathway into the financial industry.

 Direct application to employers remains one of the most effective job search methods.
 Jobs may also be found through college placement centers, classified advertisements in local and financial newspapers, trade publications, and Internet job listings.
 Online job opening systems include JobCentral at www.jobcentral.com and CalJOBSSM at www.caljobs.ca.gov.